pudly/schmopera-hugo/content/articles/bo-burnham-live-theatre.md

 ---
-title: Bo Burnham, live theatre
+title: "Bo Burnham, live theatre"
 ---

 If you've not done it yet, make a point to watch either or both of Bo Burnham's specials, available on Netflix (hopefully, depending on where you live).